spyder-ide/spyder-docs/doc/panes/editor.rst

 ~~~~~~~~

 Run an entire Editor file using the :menuselection:`Run --> Run` menu item, the :guilabel:`Run file` toolbar button or the :kbd:`F5` key.
-Use :guilabel:`Run --> Re-Run last script` to re-run the most recent file executed with the above.
+Use :menuselection:`Run --> Re-Run last script` to re-run the most recent file executed with the above.

 Run line/selection